pythonanywhere/script-to-webapp-tutorial/turning-a-script-into-a-website.md

 input-process-output structure into a website, how about handling the more complicated case where you have more phases?
 A common case is where you have an indefinite number of inputs, and the output depends on all of them.
-For example, here's a simple script that will allow you to enter a list of numbers and then will display the statistical mode (the most common number) in the list, with an appropriate error message if there is no most common number (for example in the list [1, 2, 3, 4]).
+For example, here's a simple script that will allow you to enter a list of numbers, one after another, and then will display the statistical mode (the most common number) in the list, with an appropriate error message if there is no most common number (for example in the list [1, 2, 3, 4]).